isomerpages/moe-huayisec/pages/Sec 1 Registration for 2026 Cohort.md

 to display a designated car decal daily.
 Each decal cost $3 and remains valid until your child graduates from Hua Yi.&nbsp;</p>
 <p>Kindly complete the form below by 30 December 2025 to purchase a decal.
-Payment will be deducted via Giro and additional details will be provided on the decal collection date. <strong><br><a href="https://go.gov.sg/hysscardecalapplication2026" rel="noopener noreferrer nofollow" target="_blank"><u>Car Decal Purchase Form 2026</u></a></strong>
+Payment will be deducted via GIRO and additional details will be provided on the decal collection date. <strong><br><a href="https://go.gov.sg/hysscardecalapplication2026" rel="noopener noreferrer nofollow" target="_blank"><u>Car Decal Purchase Form 2026</u></a></strong>
 </p>
 <h4><strong>HPB Child Consent Portal</strong></h4>